Pests in Gardens and Landscapes: Quick Tips

 How to Perform a Drench Test

-- Mix 3–4 tablespoon of dishwashing liquid to 2 gallon of water.
+- Mix 3–4 tablespoons of dishwashing liquid to 2 gallons of water.

-- Evenly apply the 2 gallon to 1 square yard of your lawn.
+- Evenly apply the 2 gallons to 1 square yard of your lawn.

 - Watch the area for 10 minutes and count the number of caterpillars that rise to the surface.

-- Treat the area only if insect numbers exceed 5 armyworms or cutworms or 15 lawn moths per square yard.
+- Treat the area only if insect numbers exceed 5 armyworms or cutworms or 15 lawn moth larvae per square yard.